Secondary Homological Stability for Unordered Configuration Spaces: Introduction

 \subsection{Acknowledgments}

 I am grateful to Jeremy Miller for his guidance and feedback.
 I thank Alexander Kupers for suggestions on how to construct the stabilization map for the configuration space of a closed manifold.
-I thank Oscar Randal-Williams for suggestions on how to simplify the proofs of \cref{map from bar construction to conf is a weak equivalence} and \cref{res is weakly equivalent to Conf(Disk)}.
-I thank Andrea Bianchi for describing when classes in $H_{*}(\text{Conf}_{\partic}(\mathbb{R}^{n});\mathbb{F}_{p})$ lift to classes in $H_{*}(\text{Conf}_{\partic}(\mathbb{R}^{n});\mathbb{Z})$.
+I thank Andrea Bianchi for suggestions on how to compare different stabilization maps for the configuration space of a cylinder in \cref{stab maps on conf(cyl)} and for describing when classes in $H_{*}(\text{Conf}_{\partic}(\mathbb{R}^{n});\mathbb{F}_{p})$ lift to classes in $H_{*}(\text{Conf}_{\partic}(\mathbb{R}^{n});\mathbb{Z})$.
+I thank Oscar Randal-Williams for suggestions on how to simplify the proofs of \cref{map from bar construction to conf is a weak equivalence} and for other helpful conversations.
 I also would like to thank Nicholas Wawrykow and Jennifer Wilson for feedback on an early draft of this paper.
+I thank the anonymous referee for their detailed feedback and for their suggestion on how to simplify the proof of \cref{res is weakly equivalent to Conf(Disk)}.